 - puncture repair outfit

-Our objective for the two weeks is to make sure that you have a great time.
+Our objective for the camp is to make sure that you have a great time.
 Please take time to read through these notes carefully as it will help make your time with us as safe and hassle free as possible.

 Prior to Travel

 Nothing spoils a holiday of this nature more than a malfunctioning bike.
 Please spend time making sure that your bike is in excellent working order.
 New tyres, tubes, brake blocks and cables are obvious improvements that can alleviate problems whilst on the camp.
 Transmission is another area that needs to be in good working order (chain and sprockets).
 It is essential that you check the transmission of your bike works correctly after fitting any new equipment, as there are often problems with worn or new teeth running old or new chains.

 Our recommendation is to get a quality mechanic at your local shop to fit and check the equipment out, then ensure you go out for a longish ride before packing your bike away for your holiday.
 You will need appropriate gearing.
 We suggest a minimum of 39 x 25 as a bottom gear but many of our clients use a compact group set or triple chain set (see note below for more help).
 There is a small bike shop on site at Club Pollentia and Pro Cycle Hire provide high quality hire bikes from their base in Puerto Pollenca.

 Note: Compact group sets usually have a 50/34 front chain ring and 12/25 rear sprocket whilst a triple typically provides 52/42/32 front rings and 12/25 rear sprocket.
 This is all down to your personal needs and preferences but if you have any queries just contact us and we will happily help out.

 Your bike is the single most important part of your holiday and a damaged one could ruin your holiday, it is essential therefore that you take great care packing it.
 Here are a few simple guidelines: